Jeane Dixon: Early life

 Saxony-Anhalt, and his wife, Luise Johanne Emma (née Graefe), both Roman Catholics.
 Dixon was born in Medford, Wisconsin, but raised in Missouri and California.
 Her birth date was often reported as 1918, and Dixon would proffer this date to reporters, at one point even producing a passport to this effect, but she once testified in a deposition that she was born in 1910.
 An investigation by a reporter for the National Observer, who interviewed family members and examined official records, concluded she was born in 1904.

-In southern California, her future husband, James "Jimmy" Dixon, owned an automobile dealership with Hal Roach, an American film and television producer and director.

 Dixon claimed that while growing up in California, a "Gypsy" gave her a crystal ball and read her palm, predicting she would become a famous seer and advise powerful people.

 Family

-She was married to James Dixon, who had been previously divorced, from 1939 until his death.
+She was married to James Dixon, a divorcé, from 1939 until his death.
 The couple had no children.
 James Dixon was a car dealer in California, who later ran a successful real estate company in Washington, D.C.
 Dixon worked with her husband in the business for many years and served as the company's president.

 Dixon was the sister of football player Erny Pinckert.